 Covariates:

 Exposure-outcome and exposure-mediator relationships will be adjusted for age at the first T1 session, sex, chronicity of poverty in early childhood (the count of years the child lived in a low-income household between the ages 3 and 6), severity of the mother’s depression symptoms in the child’s early life (maximum score on the CES-D reported over 4 early-life data collection waves), threat (in deprivation models) and deprivation (in threat models).
-Relationships between mediators and outcomes will additionally be adjusted for income-to-needs ratio and psychiatric symptoms (maximum of the self-reported overall problem score from the YSR and parent-reported overall problem score from the CBCL), both measured at T1.
+Relationships between mediators and outcomes will additionally be adjusted for income-to-needs ratio and child mental health symptoms (maximum of the self-reported overall problem score from the YSR and parent-reported overall problem score from the CBCL), both measured at T1.

 Missing data: